 When the monitoring system is used in dynamic conditions, RSSI can quickly fluctuate.
 Therefore, we use the Kalman filter to get a smooth and stable RSSI value.
 The previous study has been clearly explained that the Kalman filter has a significant impact to smoothen the value of moving objects [24]-[25].
 In this system, we proposed to use the Kalman filter, which we added from the android library.
 To evaluate the overall performance of the distance measurement method, we conducted experiments in the LOS indoor and outdoor environments.
-We measure the distance read by the system from 0.25 m to 40 m of the actual distance and the result can be seen in Fig.11.
-In the indoor environment, we conduct experiments in measurement points in the room represented by blue points.
-The results of RSSI reading under static conditions, repeated three times per location, are represented in Figure 12 (a), (b) and (c).
+We measure the distance read by the system from 0.25 m to 40 m of the actual distance, and the result can be seen in Figure 11.
+In the indoor environment, we conduct experiments in measurement points represented by blue points in the room.
+The results of RSSI reading under static conditions, repeated three times per location, are represented in Figure 12 (a), (b), and (c).

+We also evaluate notification for social distancing performance.
+This experiment aims to measure the system's ability to recognize any SIMONIC wristband approaching a smartphone with SIMONIC apps installed.
+In the escape case of the patient from quarantine location and blend in the crowded place, any smartphone in the crowded area which has SIMONIC apps installed will give a notification for social distancing alert based on the distance set in the apps (5 m, 10 m, 15 m, 20 m).
+The performance evaluation is conducted in a crowded indoor and outdoor area that is expected to represent a real scenario in the field and is assessed by measuring the quantitative experiment result in precision, recall, accuracy, and F-1 Score.
+These four terms are the interpretation of system performance measures, which will be explained in the next paragraph.
+The experiment scenario is we set the scanning radius of SIMONIC apps to a certain distance (5 m, 10 m, 15 m, 20 m), and we place the wristband in each range for each measurement.
+We conduct measurements indoor and outdoor which are crowded enough using six different smartphone types.
+Tables 2 and 3 describe the experiment result.